-The product manager has a complex role.
-Not only does he have to formulate team objectives and manage teamwork, he also has to study market needs, conceptualize the final product, and monitor concept observance at all stages of its development.
-All this, in addition to other important tasks!
-This makes it virtually impossible for him to insure high quality projects without the aid of special tools and software.
+The project manager has a complex role juggling people, time, cost, scope and quality.
+It is virtually impossible to ensure high quality projects without the aid of special tools and software.
 Fortunately, there is a wide array of applications for project managers that fit their specific requirements whether they are team collaboration, time tracking, chart drawing, note-making or troubleshooting.

 In this article you will find the TOP 10 tools used by project managers.